frankdean/trip-server-2/README.md

 	Set `CONFIGURE_TILE_SERVER` to `yes` if you have the map tile container running.
 When not set to `yes`, dummy map tiles are created showing their x, y and z values.

+1. Once the application is running a link titled `8080` will be shown next to the `OPEN PORT` button at the top of the page.
+Click on the `8080` link to open a new browser window to the running web server.
+If the port number doesn't show up, click on `OPEN PORT` and enter the port number as `8080`.

+1. Login using one of the following users and credentials:

+	- user@trip.test  rasHuthlutcew7
+	- admin@trip.test 7TwilfOrucFeug

+1. Select `Help` from the menu to view the user guide.

 ## Building